Dissertations and Proposals, 1961 to 2014

 The National Communication Association’s (NCA) most recent Communication Doctoral Program Reputational study (2004) assessed 92 doctoral programs.
 The four areas of emphasis in Communication at Rutgers were ranked as follows: health = 9th out of 28; organizational = 12th out of 27; interpersonal = 14th out of 39; and technology 18th out of 34.

-A recent report from the National Research Council* rating doctoral programs in Communication (broadly defined) suggests the Rutgers Ph.D. program in the School of Communication & Information is distinguished nationally in several positive ways:
+A 2011 National Research Council (NRC) report rating doctoral programs in Communication (broadly defined) notes distinction for the Rutgers PhD program in Communication, Information and Library Studies in the School of Communication and Information in several positive ways:

-- We are one of the largest programs in terms of number of core faculty in the Ph.D. program.
+5. We are one of the largest programs in terms of number of core faculty in the PhD program.
 Today we have 51 core members in addition to various other adjunct and affiliate members throughout the university.

-- We are the only Ph.D. program in the country to combine Communication (including Media Studies) with Library and Information Studies.
+6. We are the only PhD program in the country to combine Communication (including Media Studies) with Library and Information Studies.
 This provides a unique interdisciplinary program well situated for addressing the communication and information-related challenges of the 21st century.